 Taking the time to evaluate your choice of stay is one of the best ways to show consideration to both your destination and the people who live there.
 This is because quality assured properties are purposefully set up to cater for visitors.

 Look for accommodation providers which have been awarded accreditation by our Green Tourism scheme.
-It’s one of the best places to find a place to stay with a high standard of green credentials.
+It’s one of the best ways to find a place to stay with a high standard of green credentials.

 4. USE PUBLIC TRANSPORT